Who Killed the Princes in the Tower? – A Medieval Whodunit

 (As Henry had already declared himself King, the sincerity of this statement is questionable).

-Henry’s ruse failed to flush the boys out.
+Henry’s ruse (if ruse it was) failed to flush the boys out.
 No one came forward.
 The search (apparently) failed to find them, either dead or alive.
 Henry then declared them dead at the hands of Richard III (it is possible that is what he believed at the time).
 That left the boys cousin, the 12-year-old Edward, Earl of Warwick (the son of Edward IV’s long dead brother, the Duke of Clarence), as the legitimate heir to the throne.
 Henry had just accused Richard III of murdering the Princes in the Tower, so he could hardly do the same to Edward of Warwick, not straight away at any rate.
 So, he locked him in the Tower, pending a more suitable moment for his disposal (see below).

 Henry wished to marry the Edward IV’s daughter Elizabeth of York as this would strengthen his reign by a union of the Houses of Lancaster and York.
 He could not do this while Elizabeth was still officially illegitimate, so Henry’s next steps were to persuade Parliament to re-legitimize all Edward IV’s children by Elizabeth Woodville, gather up and destroy all copies of the earlier disinheriting Act Titulus Regulus [3], and (an obvious and necessary step) arrest Bishop Stillington for perjury.
 That done, Henry married Elizabeth: she became the mother of Henry VIII.